VisualPredicator: Learning Abstract World Models with Neuro-Symbolic Predicates for Robot Planning: Learning an Abstract World Model from Interacting with the Environment

 VLM-generated predicates typically have low precision---not all generations are useful or sensible---and too many predicates will overfit the model to what little data it has collected.
 One solution could be the propose-then-select paradigm \citep{silver2023predicate}. \citet{silver2023predicate} propose an effective predicate selection objective but requires around 50 expert plan demonstrations.
 We assume \emph{no} demonstration data, and in general, we might not find \textit{any} satisficing plans early in learning.
 Therefore we need a new way of learning from unsuccessful plans.

 To address this, we devise a novel objective that scores a set of predicates $\Psi$ based on classification accuracy, plus a simplicity bias.
-The classification score is obtained by first learning HLAs using the set of predicates $\Psi$ (discussed more in \cref{sec:operator_learning}), and then computing the classification accuracy of the HLAs (see \Cref{app:score_predicates}).
-Later in learning, after discovering enough (a hyperparameter one can choose) satisficing plans, we switch to the objective of \citet{silver2023predicate}, which takes planning efficiency and simplicity into account.
+The objective score is obtained by first learning HLAs using the set of predicates $\Psi$ (discussed more in \cref{sec:operator_learning}), and then computing the classification accuracy of the HLAs (see \Cref{app:score_predicates}).
+Later in learning, after discovering \textit{enough} (a hyperparameter one can choose) satisficing plans, we switch to the objective of \citet{silver2023predicate}, which takes planning efficiency and simplicity into account.

-We perform a greedy best-first search with either score function as the heuristic.
+We perform a greedy best-first search (GBFS) with either score function as the heuristic.
 It starts from the set of goal predicates $\Psi_G$ and adds a single new predicate from the proposed candidates at each step, and finally returns the set of predicates with the highest score.
+This effectively selects $\Psi_i \leftarrow \arg\min_{\Psi\subseteq\mathcal{P}(\Psi)} {J}(\Psi')$, where $J(\cdot)$ is the objective function.
+In our experiments, we found the search space is small enough that the enumeration typically takes just a few minutes on a single CPU.
+For larger search spaces, local hill climbing could be used in place of GBFS.